 What is Predictive Analytics?

-Predictive analytics refers to the use of statistical modeling, data mining techniques and machine learning to make predictions about future outcomes based on historical and current data.
-These predictions help guide your decision making to mitigate risk, improve efficiency, and identify opportunities.
+Predictive analytics refers to the use of statistical modeling, artificial intelligence, data mining techniques, and machine learning to make predictions about future outcomes based on current and historical data.
+These predictions help guide your decision making to mitigate risk, improve efficiency, and identify opportunities to improve your bottom line.

 Four Types of Analytics

-Predictive analytics builds upon descriptive and diagnostic analytics (which describe the present situation) and provides a foundation for prescriptive analytics (which makes specific recommendations on your optimal course of action).
+Predictive analytics builds upon descriptive and diagnostic analytics (which use historical data to describe the present situation) and provides a foundation for prescriptive analytics (which makes specific recommendations on your optimal course of action).

 Type